cristaloleg/awesome-manifesto/README.md

   - I would like to learn new technologies, why not?
 - [ ] allow committing to the open-source
   - company_karma++
-- [ ] skipping team lunch must be acceptable
+- [ ] skipping team events must be acceptable
   - well...obvious